5 Best Dog Flea Shampoos—Reviewed · Kinship

 Pros

-• Enriched with soothing moisturizers
+• It’s enriched with soothing moisturizers.

-• Veterinarian-formulated for consistent results
+• Veterinarian-formulated for consistent results.

-• Affordable and accessible for large households
+• Affordable and accessible for large households.

 Cons

-• Requires careful use around eyes and mouth
+• Requires careful use around eyes and mouth.

-• Not suitable for cats due to permethrin sensitivity
+• Not suitable for cats due to permethrin sensitivity.

 Best smelling